ZetCode

 using Stream ms = await resp.Content.ReadAsStreamAsync();

-The ReadAsStreamAsync methods erialize the HTTP content and return a stream that represents the content as an asynchronous operation.
+The ReadAsStreamAsync method returns a stream representing the HTTP content as an asynchronous operation.

 using FileStream fs = File.Create(fname);